kubernetes/minikube/site/content/en/docs/contrib/addons.en.md

 `cp *.yaml deploy/addons/<addon name>`

+Note: If the addon never needs authentication to GCP, then consider adding the following label to the pod's yaml:

+`gcp-auth-skip-secret: "true"`

 To make the addon appear in `minikube addons list`, add it to `pkg/addons/config.go`.
 Here is the entry used by the `registry` addon, which will work for any addon which does not require custom code:

 ```go